 Research in the Department spans the entire discipline of physiology, from the genetics of behavioral traits to the assessment of human performance.
-A list of these laboratories is available at the research page.
-There are four ways that undergraduate students can participate in some of the research activities conducted in our laboratories:
+Links to full details about each laboratory are available on the research page.
+There are two ways that undergraduate students can participate in some of the research activities conducted in our laboratories:

 - Sign up for independent study (IPHY 4860) so that you obtain credit for a supervised research experience.
 Many of the laboratories in the Department are willing to provide undergraduate students with research experiences that require 1-6 credits worth of work.

 - In consultation with a director (Principal Investigator, PI) of one of the Department laboratories, apply for financial support from the Undergraduate Research Opportunities Program ($1,000-$2,000 for Assistantships; $1,500-$3,000 for Individual Grants).
 You must be a full-time student (12 credit hours; freshman through senior) to apply.
 Applications are generally submitted from July 1 until January 31.

 - The IPHY Undergraduate Research Award provides funding of up to $2000 for the duration of one summer, or $1000 per semester during the academic year, to support IPHY undergraduate students working in an IPHY research lab.
 The deadline for Fall applications is Aug.
 1, Spring applications is Jan.
 1 and Summer applications is May 1.
 Ask your PI if you may be eligible to apply.
 You cannot receive this award at the same time as a UROP.

 - STEM Routes Uplift Research Program supports involvement in research by students from underrepresented backgrounds.

 To determine which laboratories are seeking human subjects, those with volunteer opportunities, and those willing to organize independent study and UROP applications, contact Marsha Cook (email@example.com) in Clare 113.